 For a more detailed rooming house regulations please download:

 Council officers will initially work with owners/proprietors to achieve compliance.
 However, where necessary, might need to use a number of enforcement options.
-This includes issuing of orders/notices to upgrade safety measures of the building, prohibit occupation and remedy any breaches of standards under the Public Health and Wellbeing Regulations and the Planning Scheme.
-Council may also serve an infringement notice for offences, including operating an unregistered business.
+This includes issuing of orders/notices to upgrade safety measures of the building, prohibit occupation and remedy and breaches of standards under the Public Health and Wellbeing Regulations, the Planning Scheme and the Building Act 1993.
+Council may also serve an infringement notice or offences, including operating an unregistered business.

 Public Health Services